 Good Friday

-Readings: John 18:1-19:42; Psalm 22; Hebrews 10:16-25; Isaiah 52:13-53:12 The dandelion has long ago surrendered its golden petals, and has reached its crowning stage of dying—the delicate seed-globe must break up now—it gives and gives till it has nothing left.
-The hour of this new dying is clearly defined to the dandelion globe: it is…
+“I am now ready to be offered.”
+Lesson from the Dandelion.
+The dandelion has long ago surrendered its golden petals, and has reached its crowning stage of dying—the delicate seed-globe must break up now—it gives and gives till it has nothing left.
+The hour of this new dying is clearly defined to the dandelion globe: …

 Crowing Roosters and Betrayals